ManimCommunity/manim/docs/source/tutorials/quickstart.rst

 interface to create a ``Scene``, the class through which manim generates videos.
 In the ``Scene`` you will animate a circle.
 Then you will add another ``Scene`` showing a square transforming into a circle.
 This will be your introduction to manim's animation ability.
-Afterwards, you will position multiple manim objects (mobjects).
+Afterwards, you will position multiple mathematical objects (mobjects).
 Finally, you will learn the syntax of ``.animate``, a powerful feature that displays how mobjects change when you modify them with methods.